-Flying direct from Melbourne and Brisbane to the Lion City on Emirates are strange fifth freedom routes but we’ll take it!
+Flying nonstop from Melbourne and Brisbane to the Lion City on Emirates are strange fifth freedom routes, but we’ll take it!

 Departing Melbourne, you’ll get access to the excellent Qantas International First Lounge.
 However, unfortunately, the spa will be closed at this time of this flight.

 Departing Brisbane, you can pop into the Emirates Lounge; the Qantas International Lounge is also another option.